 Reduces Project Resourcing Cost

-A PMO does forward planning and allocates the right resources for the right projects at the right time.
+A Project Management Office does forward planning and allocates the right resources for the right projects at the right time.
 This approach minimizes the need for last-minute, expensive recruitment and helps reduce project resourcing costs significantly.
 Further, as the right resources are available during the project initiation, it ensures the timely completion of the project.
 Hence, this increases profitability and improves customer satisfaction.

 Ensures Optimal Utilization of Resources